christian-cleberg/cleberg.net/content/blog/2020-09-25-data-visualization-world-choropleth-map-of-happiness.md

 import pandas as pd
 ```

 To get anything to show up on a map, we need a file that will specify the boundaries of each country.
-Luckily, these
-GeoJSON files exists for free on the internet.
-To get the boundaries of every country in the world, we will use the
-GeoJSON link shown below.
+Luckily, GeoJSON files exist (for free!) on the internet.
+To get the boundaries of every country in the world, we will use the GeoJSON link shown below.

-GeoPandas will take this data and load it into a dataframe so that we can easily match it to the data we're trying to
+GeoPandas will take this data and load it into a dataframe so that we can easily match it to the data we're trying to analyze.
-analyze.
 Let's look at the GeoJSON dataframe:

 ```python
 # Load the GeoJSON data with geopandas